Rashay01/Python_exercises/Rebase_vs_Squash_Normal_Merge.md

 C1-C2-C3         -C6
 main-branch:
 ```
+THe above highlights the feature branch (C4-C5) merging with the main branch in commit 6 (C6).

-One should use a merge when they want to update a branch when this branch has been shared with others.
+One should use a merge when one wants to update a branch, which has been shared with others.

 ### Squash merge